ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 * Information about books like author, title, year published, and summary
 * Sales invoices, such as id, price, and item quantities

+## Exercise: Azure SQL Databases

+### Exercise: Azure SQL Databases
+In this exercise, you will create an Azure SQL Database and add data to it.
+In a later exercise, you will connect an app to the database, so that you can both get and post data from the app into the database.

+* 1. Deploy a SQL Database in Azure called “database-west” to the “resource-group-west” resource group (or whichever resource group you have been using in earlier exercises).
+* 2. Within the Azure portal, add the data from the script in the sql_scripts directory here to the database.
+You should be able to run a SELECT query afterward on the animals table to see the example animals populated in your database.

+<strong>Note:</strong> Azure free accounts only allow 250GB of free storage using SQL Databases.
+Once you get to the end of this lesson, you will want to delete the SQL Database and SQL Server to avoid incurring any charges, as you'll create a different SQL Database in the final course project.